bgamari/ghc-wiki-import/status/oct17.md

+In the compiler itself, Shayan Najd and Alan Zimmerman have been working hard on porting the compiler's frontend AST to use the extensibility mechanism proposed in Shayan's "Trees That Grow" paper.
+This is a significant refactoring that will allow GHC API users to extend the AST for their own purposes, significantly improving the reusability of the structure.
+Eventually this will allow us to split the AST types out of the `ghc` package, allowing tooling authors and compiler to use the same AST representation.

-As always, if you are interested in contributing to any facet of GHC, be the runtime system, type-checker, documentation, simplifier, or anything in between, please come speak to us either on IRC (`#ghc` on `irc.freeenode.net`) or `ghc-devs@haskell.org`.
+As always, if you are interested in contributing to any facet of GHC, be it the runtime system, type-checker, documentation, simplifier, or anything in between, please come speak to us either on IRC (`#ghc` on `irc.freeenode.net`) or `ghc-devs@haskell.org`.
 Happy Haskelling!